dapr/docs/concepts/README.md

 * [**Bindings**](./bindings/Readme.md)

   A binding provides defines a bi-directional connection to an external cloud/on-premise service or system.
-Dapr allows you to invoke the external service through the standard Dapr binding API, and it allows your application to be triggered by events snet by the connected service.
+Dapr allows you to invoke the external service through the standard Dapr binding API, and it allows your application to be triggered by events sent by the connected service.

 * [**Building blocks**](./architecture/building_blocks.md)